sunandan-das/readme/README.md

 ---
 ## 🎯 Thought Process

-This wasn’t just about ticking checkboxes — I approached this project like I would in a real DevOps role, with reliability, clarity, and automation at the center.
+I approached this project like I would in a real DevOps role, with reliability, clarity, and automation at the center.

-* The `.NET 8` codebase was provided, but I took full ownership of setting up the cloud environment.
-I chose **Azure App Service** because it's scalable, managed, and integrates smoothly with Azure DevOps — a perfect fit for a demo that should feel production-ready.
+* The `.NET 8` codebase was provided, so I took full ownership of setting up the cloud environment.
+I chose **Azure App Service** because it's scalable, managed, and integrates smoothly with Azure DevOps.

 * I wanted **zero manual steps**, so I built a fully automated pipeline that handles everything from code validation to deployment.
 This included setting up secure authentication using **Workload Identity Federation** — no secrets, just clean trust-based access.

-* The **CI pipeline** ensures the app is always production-safe.
+* I have written the **CI pipeline** in such a way which ensures the app is always production safe.
 It restores dependencies, runs unit tests, builds the app, and publishes a versioned artifact.
 It's triggered by PRs and merges to `main`, ensuring every build is traceable.

 * I set up the **CD pipeline** to only trigger on successful CI runs.
 It pulls the exact artifact that passed validation and deploys it to the App Service.
-Clean separation of concerns, just like in a mature DevOps environment.
+Clean separation of concerns, here i am following a good devops practice.

-* I picked **Canada Central** as the deployment region — it’s close to Ireland where I'm based, which helps with performance and mirrors how I’d approach region selection in practice.
+* I picked **Canada Central** as the deployment region, it’s close to Ireland where I am based, which helps with performance and mirrors how I would approach region selection in practice.

 * Everything is stored and versioned in **Azure Repos**, keeping the entire workflow inside the Azure ecosystem — simple, consistent, and secure.